nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 2. The proof of the VP MUST be a valid [JSONWebSignature2020] object.
 3. The `challenge` field of the JSON object MUST be a string that is unique for each request.
 4. The `domain` field of the JSON object MUST be a DID under control of the Authorization Server.
-5. The `issuer` field of the JSON object MUST be a Decentralized Identifier [DID].
-6. The `verificationMethod` field of the Proof MUST be a DID URL and correspond to the `issuer` field.
+5. The `verificationMethod` field of the Proof MUST be a DID URL.
-7. The `holder` field if present MUST match the `credentialSubject.ID` field from all the Verifiable Credentials that are used to request the access token.
+6. The `holder` field if present MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
-8. If the `holder` field is not present then the `issuer` field MUST match the `credentialSubject.ID` field from all the Verifiable Credentials that are used to request the access token.
+7. The `verificationMethod` field of the proof MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.

 ## 5. Presentation Definition endpoint